Dynamic Gravity Dataset (DGD)

 Download the dataset

-Data is in comma-separated (csv) format.
-Each file is approximately 250MB.
+Data is in comma-separated (csv) format compressed into zip files.
 The first line of each file contains variable names.

 Tamara Gurevich and Peter Herman, (2018).
 The Dynamic Gravity Dataset: 1948-2016.
 USITC Working Paper 2018-02-A.

 Version 2 Update Note to the Technical Documentation.

 Version 2.0: New data, updated years, minor corrections (March 2021) (198 MB)